Collect Claroty xDome logs

 - From the Event Types Selection menu, click Select All.

-Choose the device conditions to export: select All Devices to export the communication event data of all affected devices.
+Choose the device conditions to export: Select All Devices option to export the communication event data of all affected devices.

 Turn on the Export Claroty xDome Device Changes Alerts Change Log to Syslog option to export Claroty xDome change events.